id12026/Credit-Card-Fraud-Detection/README.md

 Create reports and visualizations.

-The dataset mb is very large it is in zip format you can download the daataset from the kaggle by using the below link:- https://www.kaggle.com/code/bandimohitha/credit-card-fraud-detection/input
+The dataset mb is very large it is in zip format you can download the dataset from the kaggle by using the below link:- https://www.kaggle.com/code/bandimohitha/credit-card-fraud-detection/input